Aditya-Pudaruth/Universe-Sandbox/ReadMe.md

-Project: A moving blob with a galazy texture in the middle of a warped space Contains a dmatrix of fixed stars and moving stars that goes right into the blob !Important-Controls: zoom in and out, pan control
+Project: A moving blob with a galazy texture in the middle of a warped space Contains a matrix of fixed stars and moving stars that goes right into the blob !Important-Controls: zoom in and out, pan control

 Implementation: